Dele-Bashiru: Watford midfielder set for six-month injury layoff | Goal.com

 “He should think about all the good things he has ahead of him in his career and the good times he will have when he gets back on the pitch.
 We all wish him well.”

-Dele-Bashiru, who started his professional career with Manchester City, has featured for Nigeria at the U20 and U23 levels.
+Dele-Bashiru, who started his professional career with Manchester City, has featured for Nigeria at U20 and U23 level.